 Thistle Farms Residential: Magdalene

 In 1997, Episcopal priest Becca Stevens opened one home for four women survivors of trafficking, addiction, and prostitution under the name Magdalene.
-Today the residential program of Thistle Farms serves over 700 women yearly with advocacy and referral services as well as manages a two-year residential program and an inmate program, Magdalene on the Inside.
-The residential program offers housing, medical care, therapy, education and job training without charging women or receiving government funding.
+Today the residential program of Thistle Farms provides housing for up to 32 women and serves hundreds more with advocacy and referral services.
+It also manages an inmate program, Magdalene on the Inside, for an additional 6 incarcerated women.
+The residential program offers housing, medical care, therapy, education and job training for two years, without charging women or receiving government funding.
 No staff member lives with residents and instead the community is guided by 24 spiritual principles.
-We believe that in the end love is the most powerful force for change in the world.

 Thistle Farms Social Enterprises